javocsoft/javocsoft-phpclib/README.md

   See getting started: https://getcomposer.org/doc/00-intro.md<br>
   See Documentation https://getcomposer.org/doc/03-cli.md<br>

+3.- Now, download the librery by running composer where we created the file "composer.json".

-2.- <b>Configure the library</b> parameters according to your project by setting these parameters:
+4.- <b>Configure the library</b> parameters according to your project by setting these parameters:
 <pre>
     define ("INIT_APPNAME","your_app_name");
     define ("INIT_BASEDIR_PATH","your_app_folder\\");